CharlieJT/Recipes/tests.md

 - A recipe can still be created if an 'optional' field is not filled out.
 - The recipe had been successfully created by viewing the recipe on the recipe page & checked to ensure it is visible in MongoDB with the viewing count set to '1'.
-- The link 'Create Recipe' is slightly lighter in colour than the rest of the links in the footer.
+- The link 'Create Recipe' is slightly lighter in colour than the rest of the links in the footer and that the 'Create Recipe' item in Navbar is underlined.

 #### 6. Edit Recipe